ckeditor/ckeditor5/docs/framework/guides/tutorials/using-react-in-a-widget.md

 				classes: 'product'
 			},
 			model: ( viewElement, modelWriter ) => {
-				// Read the "data-id" attribute from the view and set it as "id" in the model. return modelWriter.createElement( 'productPreview', {
+				// Read the "data-id" attribute from the view and set it as the "id" in the model. return modelWriter.createElement( 'productPreview', {
 					id: parseInt( viewElement.getAttribute( 'data-id' ) )
 				} );